Last Updated on April 5, 2021 by Chef Mireille

 Making Caribbean Style Fried Plantains

-Every Caribbean island makes Fried Ripe Plantain.
+Every Caribbean island makes Fried Ripe Plantain, called maduro on Spanish speaking islands.
 It is a standard accompaniment to almost every meal.
 Simply peel, slice and shallow fry in oil until golden brown on all sides.

 For Fried Green Plantain, it is usually double fried and not as common throughout the Caribbean, but only on some islands.
 On the Spanish speaking islands like Puerto Rico and Dominican Republic, it is called Tostones and usually served with a garlic sauce.
 To make tostones, the green plantains are peeled and then sliced into very thick slices.
 They are then shallow fried until a little golden on both sides.